Chapter 13

 For our second example let us now consider,

-As we study the writings of Paul we discover that unlike the scribes and Pharisees, who enjoyed the best seats of the festivals and the gracious greetings and platitudes from others, Paul was persecuted.
-To see this let us read an excerpt of the account Paul gave relative to the hardships he endured for God's glory and his love and concern for the salvation of others.
-They are recorded for us in,
+We also discover that unlike the scribes, Pharisees and Sadducees, who enjoyed the best seats of the festivals and the gracious greetings and platitudes from others, Paul was persecuted.
+To see this let us read go to,

 2 Corinthians 11:23-27